-- A. A request for major neurocognitive disorder authority per Probate Code section 2356.5 may be contained in a petition for appointment of conservator, a petition for exclusive medical authority, or in a petition asking only for major neurocognitive disorder authority. - B. A petition for appointment of conservator which includes such request must be a petition for appointment of conservator of the person, must also include a request for exclusive medical authority and must have sufficient specific examples and allegations to be clear and convincing evidence of major neurocognitive disorder as defined by the last edition of Diagnostic and Statistical Manual of Mental Disorders (DSM). - C. A Capacity Declaration Conservatorship (Judicial Council form GC-335) and Major Neurocognitive Disorder Attachment to Capacity Declaration (JC Form #GC-335A) must be filed in support and must address each required finding per Probate Code section 2356.5, subdivision (f)(3). - D. A request for major neurocognitive disorder authority can be contained in a petition for exclusive medical authority if there is a conservator of the person in place. - E. A request for major neurocognitive disorder authority can be the subject of a petition only where there is already a conservator of the person who has exclusive medical authority. - F. Counsel will be appointed to represent the conservatee or proposed conservatee in any case where major neurocognitive disorder authority is requested, and a written report from that attorney must be filed five court days in advance of the hearing before the court acts on the major neurocognitive disorder request.
-(See also rule 4.18.10.) - G. A request for placement in a secured facility must indicate on the Referral Information and List of Relatives (SDSC Form # PR-020) the specific facility and a showing that it is the least restrictive placement available. - H. A request to authorize medications must indicate on the Referral Information and List of Relatives (SDSC Form #PR-020) the specific medications currently prescribed, however no further relief will be required if changes to medication are required. - I. Major neurocognitive disorder authority will not be granted where the petitioner is the proposed conservatee as there is a conflict in a person having sufficient capacity to file a petition and the court finding major neurocognitive disorder per the DSM. - J. The court finds that notice required on a petition for appointment of conservator is sufficient notice of a request for major neurocognitive disorder authority, and an additional "Order Prescribing Notice (JC Form #GC-022)" need not be submitted. - K. The court will require 15 days' notice, with a copy of the petition, to the conservatee, conservatee's spouse, registered domestic partner, and relatives within the second degree. - (Adopted 1/1/2000; Rev. & Renum.
+A. A request for major neurocognitive disorder authority per Probate Code section 2356.5 may be contained in a petition for appointment of conservator, a petition for exclusive medical authority, or in a petition asking only for major neurocognitive disorder authority.

+B. A petition for appointment of conservator which includes such request must be a petition for appointment of conservator of the person, must also include a request for exclusive medical authority and must have sufficient specific examples and allegations to be clear and convincing evidence of major neurocognitive disorder as defined by the last edition of Diagnostic and Statistical Manual of Mental Disorders (DSM).

+C. A Capacity Declaration - Conservatorship (Judicial Council form GC-335) and Major Neurocognitive Disorder Attachment to Capacity Declaration (JC Form #GC-335A) must be filed in support and must address each required finding per Probate Code section 2356.5, subdivision (f)(3).

+D. A request for major neurocognitive disorder authority can be contained in a petition for exclusive medical authority if there is a conservator of the person in place.

+E. A request for major neurocognitive disorder authority can be the subject of a petition only where there is already a conservator of the person who has exclusive medical authority.

+F. A request for placement in a secured facility must indicate on the Referral Information and List of Relatives (SDSC Form # PR-020) the specific facility and a showing that it is the least restrictive placement available.

+G. A request to authorize medications must indicate on the Referral Information and List of Relatives (SDSC Form #PR-020) the specific medications currently prescribed, however no further relief will be required if changes to medication are required.

+H. Major neurocognitive disorder authority will not be granted where the petitioner is the proposed conservatee as there is a conflict in a person having sufficient capacity to file a petition and the court finding major neurocognitive disorder per the DSM.

+I. The court finds that notice required on a petition for appointment of conservator is sufficient notice of a request for major neurocognitive disorder authority, and an additional "Order Prescribing Notice (JC Form #GC-022)" need not be submitted.

+J. The court will require 15 days' notice, with a copy of the petition, to the conservatee, conservatee's spouse, registered domestic partner, and relatives within the second degree.

+(Adopted 1/1/2000; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2009; Rev. 1/1/2011; Rev. & Renum.1/1/2014; Rev. 1/1/2017; Rev. 1/1/2019; Rev. 1/1/2020 Rev. 1/1/2021)
+1/1/2006; Rev. 1/1/2009; Rev. 1/1/2011; Rev. & Renum.
+1/1/2014; Rev. 1/1/2017; Rev. 1/1/2019; Rev. 1/1/2020; Rev. 1/1/2021; Rev. 1/1/2023)